Wasi34/Zero-Waste/README.md

 # Features

-Donor’s side-
+Donor’s side-<br/>

-○ Donors can register and log in.
+○ Donors can register and log in.<br/>

-○ They can search for events.
+○ They can search for events.<br/>

-○ They can donate food to events.
+○ They can donate food to events.<br/>

-○ They can also update their profile.
+○ They can also update their profile.<br/>

-○ They can see all donation information.
+○ They can see all donation information.<br/>

-○ They can see all event lists.
+○ They can see all event lists.<br/>

-○ Donation to organization form.
+○ Donation to organization form.<br/>

-Admin’s side-
+Admin’s side-<br/>

-○ An admin can register and log in.
+○ An admin can register and log in.<br/>

-○ They can create events.
+○ They can create events.<br/>

-○ They can receive donations from users.
+○ They can receive donations from users.<br/>

-○ View event donation.
+○ View event donation.<br/>

-○ Check all volunteering requests.
+○ Check all volunteering requests.<br/>

-○ Add volunteer.
+○ Add volunteer.<br/>

-○ View separate donation.
+○ View separate donation.<br/>

-Volunteer’s side-
+Volunteer’s side-<br/>

-○ All volunteering information
+○ All volunteering information<br/>

-○ All event information
+○ All event information<br/>

-○ Show profile information
+○ Show profile information<br/>

-○ Application to volunteering form
+○ Application to volunteering form<br/>

-○ Update profile
+○ Update profile<br/>

 # Developing Language and Framework
-•	Java Swing
+•	Java Swing<br/>

-•	MySQL Database
+•	MySQL Database<br/>

 # Required Technologies
-1.Netbeans 8.2
+1.Netbeans 8.2<br/>

-2.Microsoft SQL Server Management Studio 2008
+2.Microsoft SQL Server Management Studio 2008<br/>

 # How to Install & Use
-Step 1: Download the zip file.
+Step 1: Download the zip file.<br/>

-Step 2: Execute the sql file in SQL server.
+Step 2: Execute the sql file in SQL server.<br/>

-Step 3: Connect your database with netbeans.
+Step 3: Connect your database with netbeans.<br/>

-Step 4: Enjoy the project!
+Step 4: Enjoy the project.